How Students Can Get Meals While Schools Are Closed

 Charles County: 17 school-based sites, 3 mobile meal sites.
 Beginning Wednesday, January 6, school buses will deliver meal bags to additional locations convenient for all students and their families.
 Buses will deliver mobile meals to the sites Monday through Friday.
 Additional sites will be added as they are finalized.
 On days when CCPS calls an inclement weather code or delay, mobile meal service is canceled.
 More information is available here.

 Dorchester County: During Phase 1, meals will be available for pick-up every Monday (Tuesday on those days when schools are closed on Monday) and Thursday from 3 to 6 p.m.
 Meals can be picked up from any elementary or high school (not Mace’s Lane Middle or North Dorchester Middle).
 Meals are also available at the Empowerment Center on Pine St. in Cambridge and at New Beginnings on Greenwood Ave.

-Garrett County: The FNS Department will be distributing seven days worth of breakfast, lunch, snack, and supper on Wednesday evenings at all schools from 5:00 – 6:00 p.m.
-This does not include Swan Meadow due to participation data.
+Garrett County: The FNS Department will be distributing seven days worth of breakfast, lunch, snack, and supper each Wednesday.
+This does not include Swan Meadow or Northern Middle due to participation data.